HumanCellAtlas/metadata-schema/docs/core.md

 --- | --- | ---
-$schema | The URL reference to the schema. | string schema_version | The version number of the schema in major.minor.patch format. | string project_id | A unique ID for the project. | string project_title | A summary of the project in a sentence. | string project_description | A longer description of the project which can include research goals and experimental approach. | string
+$schema | The URL reference to the schema. | string schema_version | The version number of the schema in major.minor.patch format. | string project_shortname | A unique label for the project. | string project_title | A summary of the project in a sentence. | string project_description | A longer description of the project which can include research goals and experimental approach. | string